sdsc-ordes/debates-app/docs/docs/webui.md

 Currently the User interface has no Authentication added.
 In a [Server installation](../install/server.md) we installed two password protected users: (see `nginx` folder)

 - `reader`: can only view the page
-- `editor`: can add annotation on the videoplayer page
+- `editor`: can add annotation on the media player page

 You also have these roles in other installation mode, by just going on the routes: